 Trilobites are very well-known, probably the most famous prehistoric animals after dinosaurs.
 They were primitive crustacean-like animals that secreted a segmented exoskeleton.
 Very succcessful during their heyday in the Ordovician, there are over 17 000 known species in the fossil record.
 They ranged in size from one millimetre to more than 70 centimetres long and had all manner of lifestyles in all sorts of marine environments, from scavengers to grazers to predators.
 A few swam hile most walked on the bottom of the oceans or burrowed in the sediments.
 Trilobites evolved the first sophisticated visual system.
 Their name (which means “three lobed”) refers to the three lobes that run from front to back; one central (axial) and two side or pleural lobes.
 All trilobites have a head (cephalon), thorax and tail (pleuron), and paired jointed legs on the ventral (“bottom”) surface.
 Like crustaceans, each of these legs has two branches, one a gill and the other for walking or feeding.
 Trilobites suffered many reductions in diversity during their history, possibly due to evolving predators such as cephalopods (see below) and sharks, and many evolved defensive spines. after almost going extinct during the mass extinction of the Devonian (359 million years ago), finally went extinct at the end of the Permian(251 million years ago), the greatest mass extinction in Earth’s history.

-Other notable inhabitants of the Ordovician that are not in this diorama
+Other notable inhabitants of the Ordovician that are not in the diorama

 Conodonts were eel-like chordates or perhaps vertebrates from one to 40 centimetres in length.
 For many years they were only known by their commonly-found “teeth”, which are possibly filter-feeding structures.
 The rest of the body was soft-tissued and did not usually fossilize, making the conodonts a mystery until a few rare full-body fossils were recently found.
 Although their body shape is now known, not much else about them is.
 They survived the Permian mass extinction, but finally went extinct at the end of the Triassic.